 You can get some over the counter (OTC) at the drug store, but you'll need a prescription for others.
 It may take time to find what works best for you.

 Moisturizers and emollients you buy without a prescription can help control flare-ups.
-In general, thick, greasy lotions that trap moisture in your skin work best.
+In general, thick, greasy lotions, creams, and ointments that trap moisture in your skin work best.

 Salicylic acid gets rid of scales that show up on patches of psoriasis.
-It comes in lotions, gels, soaps, and shampoos.
+It comes in lotions, creams, ointments, foams, gels, soaps, shampoos, liquids, cloth pads, and patches.
 It's especially helpful when it’s used with other skin treatments.
 Removing flakes of dead skin lets other medications work better.

 But coal tar doesn't smell good, and it can irritate your skin and stain your clothes.
 And you’ll need to follow the directions carefully.
 Some studies show that chemicals in coal tar can lead to cancer but only at very high doses.
 It's safe to use these products if you follow your doctor's instructions.

 Mild steroids (corticosteroids) help with inflammation and slow the growth of skin cells so they don't build up.
 They come in different strengths.
 Weaker formulas may work for sensitive areas like your face or neck or skin-fold areas like your groin or armpit.
 Stronger corticosteroids require a doctor’s prescription.